JacoboLansac/audits/solo/pinlink-phase1-audit.md

     }
 ```

+#### Team response: rewrite contract

 ### [L-5] In `PinLink_Staking.stake()`, consider using `safeTransferFrom`

 Some ERC20 don't follow the standard ERC20 guidelines, like returning a boolean if a transfer fails.
-This happens with well known tokens as USDC/USDT or others.
+This happens with well-known tokens such as USDC/USDT or others.

 #### Recommendation